mui/material-ui/docs/src/pages/demos/drawers/drawers.md

 {{"demo": "pages/demos/drawers/TemporaryDrawer.js", "hideEditButton": true}}

+## Swipeable Temporary drawer

+You can make the drawer swipeable with the `SwipeableDrawer` component.

+This component comes with a 2 kB gzipped payload overhead.
+Some low-end mobile devices won't be able to follow the fingers at 60 FPS.
+You can use the `disableBackdropTransition` property to help.

+{{"demo": "pages/demos/drawers/SwipeableTemporaryDrawer.js", "hideEditButton": true}}

 ## Permanent drawer

 Permanent navigation drawers are always visible and pinned to the left edge, at the same elevation as the content or background.
 They cannot be closed.